aweymo/base/index.md

 <ul class="triangle-list">
     <li>
         <a href="https://journals.sagepub.com/pb-assets/PDF/CJX%20GE%202025%20CFP%20Ethical%20AI%20FINAL-1753940877.pdf" target="_blank" rel="noopener noreferrer">Transparent Practices: OCR and AI in the Archives</a>
-        <span class="description">Accepted article written with U of I Digital Archivist Rebecca Hastings, examining Optical Character Recognition through the lens of archival ethics as outlined in the Society of American Archivists Core Values Statement and Code of Ethics, drawing parallels between early National Archives and Records Administration assessments of OCR and current debates surrounding artificial intelligence, (forthcoming).
+        <span class="description">Accepted article written with U of I Digital Archivist Rebecca Hastings, examining Optical Character Recognition through the lens of archival ethics as outlined in the Society of American Archivists Core Values Statement and Code of Ethics, drawing parallels between early National Archives and Records Administration assessments of OCR and current debates surrounding artificial intelligence.
+(Forthcoming).
 </span>
     </li>
     <li>
         <a href="https://aweymo-ui.github.io/humanizing" target="_blank" rel="noopener noreferrer">A Sense of Place: Visualizing Oral History</a>
-        <span class="description">Chapter of an edited volume from the University of Toronto Press, under the UCLA Clark Memorial Library Series, (forthcoming).</span>
+        <span class="description">Chapter of an edited volume from the University of Toronto Press, under the UCLA Clark Memorial Library Series.
+(Forthcoming).</span>
     </li>
     <li>
         <a href="https://journal.code4lib.org/articles/18286" target="_blank" rel="noopener noreferrer">Distant Listening: Using Python and Apps Scripts to Text Mine and Tag Oral History Collections</a>